goldsborough/clang-expand/README.md

 interested in expanding for example, where you only need the `call` and `definition` section.
 For this reason, the clang-expand tool takes boolean `-call, -declaration, -definition` and `-rewrite` options.
-By default, these flags are all set to `true`, i.e. all of these components will be included.
+By default, these flags are all set to `true`, i.e. all of these sections will be included.
 By setting them to `-<option>=false`, you can turn them off, however.
 For example:

 ```bash